 4V7A2617_1980x1297

-This is a great dish to make in late August when you have a glut of beans that cannot be picked fast enough and are becoming quite tough and in need of that extra boiling time to soften and bring out the flavour.
+This is a great dish to make in late August when you have a glut of beans that cannot be picked fast enough and are becoming quite tough and need extra boiling time to soften and bring out the flavour.
 The climbing bean would have to be one of my favourite vegetables growing in the garden.
-Once they are at their peak they continue to produce at a fast and furious rate.
-Here, in Europe I grow the runner beans which have proven to do the best, being most resilient and tough, in this odd unpredictable, misty, Sintra climate.
-They also produce the most beautiful flowers of ivory and cream.
+Once they are at their peak, they continue to produce at a fast and furious rate.
+In Europe, I grow the runner beans, which have proven to do the best, being most resilient and tough in this odd, unpredictable, misty Sintra climate.
+They also produce the most beautiful ivory and cream flowers.

-Before leaving for our Summer holiday, I planted a second round of climbing beans, planting in hope to extend the season, but alas only two came up, fortunately, I also threw in a bed of very old french beans to clean out my seedbox.
-To my surprise all sprouted with robust enthusiasm and are close to picking in two weeks, I just hope the weather stays warm as we edge our way into early Autumn.
-This is the warmest and driest of summers we have had since arriving in Portugal and the garden is rejoicing in it.
+Before leaving for our Summer holiday, I planted a second round of climbing beans, hoping to extend the season, but alas, only two came up.
+Fortunately, I also threw in a bed of very old French beans to clean out my seedbox.
+To my surprise, all sprouted with robust enthusiasm and are close to picking in two weeks; I hope the weather stays warm as we edge our way into early Autumn.
+This has been the warmest and driest summer since arriving in Portugal, and the garden rejoiced.

 4V7A2607_1980x1297